Financial Literacy: The Life Skill Schools Don't Teach

 Part 8: Essential Tools & Resources

-- Research Portals: Money Control or Value Research.
-Use these to check fund performance and expense ratios.
+• Research Portals: Money Control or Value Research.
+Use these to check fund performance.

-- Books for the Indian Context: "Let's Talk Money" by Monika Halan (Indian context) and "The Psychology of Money" by Morgan Housel.
+• Books for us Indians: "Let's Talk Money" by Monika Halan (Must read for Indian context) and "The Psychology of Money" by Morgan Housel.

-The mountain of financial freedom is high, but the view from the top is worth it.
+The mountain looks high, but the view from the top is worth it.
 Start small.
 Start now.
 Stay disciplined.

 Disclaimer: This article is for educational purposes only and does not constitute financial advice.
 Please consult with a SEBI-registered investment advisor before making significant financial decisions.